jay7042/Gym/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app is live on: https://gymforlife.pages.dev/ This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts